FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-file-input.md

     Accept:
         description: String representation of the "allow" file type selectors.
 See full list of options <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/accept#unique_file_type_specifiers" target="_blank">here</a>.
     Multiple:
         description: Allow end-users to upload multiple files at once.
+Each file will be sent as a unique message.
 ---

 # File Upload